matteo-pacini/RadioGoGo/README.md

 ## 🤔 FAQ

 ### I selected a radio station but there's no audio.
 What's happening?
 Upon selecting a station, the duration to initiate playback can vary based on the stream's origin and its server location.
 In some cases, the playback is immediate, while in others, it might necessitate a brief buffering period.
 It's analogous to the latency encountered with various online services – certain connections are swift, while others require a momentary lag.
-If you don't experience instant audio, we recommend waiting a few seconds.
+If you don't experience instant audio, I recommend waiting a few seconds.
 The broadcast is likely en route to your terminal.

+### Why do some stations not work at all?
+Due to the dynamic nature of radio stations, some might go offline or change their streaming endpoints.
+Currently, RadioGoGo doesn't have a feature to report or hide these non-functioning stations.
+However, I am actively aware of this challenge and am planning to introduce a feature in future releases to enhance this aspect of the user experience.

+### How do I adjust the volume in RadioGoGo?
+Volume controls in RadioGoGo are set before initiating playback.
+This is because the volume level is passed as a command line argument to `ffplay`.
+As of now, once the playback has started, adjusting the volume within RadioGoGo isn't supported.
+To change the volume during an ongoing playback, you'd have to stop (`ctrl+k`) and restart the stream.

 ## ❤️ Contributing